stephan-klein/supersonic/docs/supersonic/guides/architecture/communication/index.md

 {% endraw %}
 ```

 If one types text to the input field, the text is automatically rendered within the div as it is typed.
-Controller can get hold to the typed data through scope variable `$scope.message`.
+Controller can get hold of the typed data through scope variable `$scope.message`.

 However the Angular two-way data binding works only within one WebView.
 If you have another WebView with the following template, it does not get updated when data changes in the first WebView: